 We have the ability to love each other, no matter our differences.
 To help each other, no matter our weaknesses.

 I first came across Cinder by Marissa Meyer in 2012 at a time when I’d been dejectedly hopping from disappointing book to disappointing book in search of a new read that I would actually enjoy.
-I think, as it goes, I just wasn’t in the mood for another re-read of a book I actually liked.
+I think as it goes, I just wasn’t in the mood for another re-read of a book I actually liked.
 I couldn’t quite tell you why this was the case, but I think I was just at a point where I couldn’t bring myself to enjoy much of anything and was searching for something to improve my mood in any place I could.
 And, if truth be told, I had no real intense desire to bother reading Cinder anyway.

 My expectations for Cinder were pretty low.
 From the summary, the book sounded fantastic.
 Cyborg Cinderella?
 Sign me up!
 But then, I had my misgivings based largely on a plethora of cool looking and sounding novels having been vastly disappointing.
 But I had nothing better to read and I was in need of some new material.
 So, I got both Cinder and Scarlet, fully expecting to either come away thinking they’d been okay reads, but were nothing amazing, or hating them entirely.